gitparth12/python_crash_course/README.md

 ### 6. Recursion

-You can't understand recursion without first understanding recursion.
-It's just another way of solving problems, a bit tricky to understand because it's hard to imagine what's happening under the hood.
+_You can't understand recursion without first understanding recursion._ It's just another way of solving problems, where we break a problem down into smaller versions of itself and bring them together at the end.
+A bit tricky to understand because it's hard to imagine what's happening under the hood.
 Important concepts: base case, recursive case.

-Recursion isn't necessary, there's always an iterative way of doing a problem.
-In some cases, makes the code way simpler and easier to implement.
-However, it's easy to accidentally do infinite recursion, that's why we need to carefully choose a base case.
-It can also be inefficient due to stack memory.
+- Recursion isn't necessary, there's always an iterative way of doing a problem.
+- In some cases, makes the code way simpler and easier to implement.
+- It's easy to accidentally do infinite recursion, that's why we need to carefully choose a base case.
+- It can also be inefficient due to stack memory.

 __Q.
 Write a recursive algorithm to generate numbers from the fibonacci sequence.__